documentcloud/documentcloud/app/views/help/publishing.markdown

 Before you embed a document on your site, we encourage you to fill in a couple of additional pieces of information about the document.
 Open the document to take one more look over the document's **title**, **description**, **source**, and **public notes**.
 If everything is as you like it, you're ready to continue.

-Select your document, open the "Publish" menu, and click "Embed Document Viewer", or right-click the document, and select "Embed Document Viewer".
+Select a document, open the "Publish" menu, and click "Embed Document Viewer", or right-click the document, and select "Embed Document Viewer".

 A dialog will appear, asking you to fill in two additional pieces of information: the **Related Article URL**, and the **Published URL**.
 The **Related Article URL** is the location of the article that uses this document as source material &mdash; adding this URL means that readers who find the document first will still find your reporting, too.
 The **Published URL** is the page where the document is embedded.
 Most users won't need to provide this &mdash; <a href="http://www.propublica.org/nerds/item/pixel-ping-a-nodejs-stats-tracker">pixel ping</a> can usually tell us where the document is embedded.
 If a document might be accessed at more than one URL, however, you can specify the URL we should send users to if they find the document through a search of DocumentCloud.